-The second graph is a line chart displaying 2019 diesel usage by diesel buses at Burlington Transit.
+The second graph is a line chart displaying 2019 diesel usage by three different models of diesel buses at Burlington Transit.
+It compares the usage by month.
+The New Flyer D40LF diesel buses appear to have used significantly higher amount of diesel than the other two models.
 The data was extracted from the Table 14 in the Burlington report.